-Content, the stuff we do, the work we take on, how we do it, all the conversations we have, the things in our lives…
+Content: the stuff we do, the work we take on, how we do it, all the conversations we have and all the things in our lives…

-Context, the meaning we make of all of the above.
-Quite often organisations, colleagues or employees, indeed customers or our community – however we chose to describe them – they’re all just people, who get drawn into focusing on the Content – we get busy doing more stuff, after all it’s so tangible, (even addictive?) and it’s easy to measure…
+Context: the meaning we make of the above.
+Quite often organisations, colleagues or employees, indeed customers or our community, however we chose to describe them, they’re all just people.
+They get drawn into focusing on the Content and get busy doing more stuff, after all it’s so tangible, even addictive and it’s easy to measure…

-As we lose connection to the Context we start to lose connection to the meaning, the Why we do what we do on a daily basis.
-This gives us great access and opportunity.
+As we lose connection to the Context, we start to lose connection to the meaning, the Why we do what we do on a daily basis.

-Quite often large shifts in groups of people in organisations can be achieved less by looking at the Content, (although that may be necessary) but more by redefining and reinvigorating the Context, the frame of reference within which people go about their work.
+Quite often large shifts in groups of people can be achieved less by looking at the Content, although that may be necessary, but more by redefining and reinvigorating the Context, the frame of reference within which people go about their work.

 This then leads us to the distinction we use about leadership and management.
-Management is about handling complexity and there is a hell of a lot of complexity (content) that needs to be managed each day. that is the role of management, a hugely vital role.
+Management is about handling complexity and there is a lot of complexity or content that needs to be managed each day.
+That is the role of management, a hugely vital role.

-That simplicity starts with a Higher Purpose, because when people are very clear on their Higher Purpose, the context or the bigger picture, they are better able to work out what is needed and how best to achieve it.
-This is particularly important in Safety or any organisations where there is remote working or a distributed population – people who are working autonomously and may not be closely supervised.
-It is extremely important under these conditions that people have the simplicity of leadership – great clarity on the context, the Higher Purpose, because they don’t always have someone to confer with (to remind them of their Higher Purpose).
-They have to make decisions themselves to do the right thing on the spot (in isolation).
+Simplicity starts with a Higher Purpose.
+When people are very clear on their Higher Purpose, the context or the bigger picture, they are more able to work out what is needed and how best to achieve it.
+This is particularly important in Safety or any organisations where there is remote working and people who work autonomously, who may not be closely supervised.
+It is extremely important under these conditions that people have the simplicity of leadership, great clarity on their Higher Purpose, the context, because they don’t always have someone to confer with and remind them of their Higher Purpose.
+They must make decisions themselves to do the right thing on the spot in isolation.

-Quite often for any organisation, the great opportunity is to create that simplicity through great leadership – it is an opportunity to release the next level of performance.
-We have a choice as to where to intervene next, do we turn up the volume on the management side, i.e. more tools, systems, processes etc. or do we turn it up on the leadership side?
-But here’s the important point – the more we lead, the greater the clarity of our cause, our belief, our Higher Purpose, the less we have to manage.
+For any organisation to create simplicity through great leadership, is an opportunity to release the next level of performance.
+We have a choice where to intervene next, do we turn up the volume on the management side, i.e. more tools, systems, processes or do we turn it up on the leadership side?
+Here’s the important point, the more we lead, the greater the clarity of our Higher Purpose, our cause or belief, the less we have to manage.

-So, this is where WhyNot tends to focus on, releasing extraordinary potential/performance through people in organisations.
-Most organisations that have been around a bit have got management cracked – if they didn’t have this sorted the organisation simply wouldn’t exist anymore.
-So, the biggest potential we see is in the leadership/context space, getting reconnected at a very human level to why you do what it is you do and supporting/enabling people to see what it is they do as a full expression of that.
+This is where WhyNot tends to focus, releasing extraordinary potential and performance through your people within the organisation.
+Most organisations that have been around for a bit have got management cracked, if they didn’t, they simply wouldn’t exist anymore.
+The biggest potential we see is in the leadership and context space, getting reconnected at a very human level.
+Supporting and enabling people to see what it is they do as a full expression of that.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.